The Problem: How We Teach EKGs

 Popular electrocardiogram adjunct textbooks.

-Educational institutions deal with this by assigning adjunct text books with additional instruction or practice rhythm strips.
-Almost everyone working in clinical medicine has a copy of "Rapid Interpretation of EKGs" by Dale Dubin, MD (~$40) or another book which offers more in-depth explanations of reading EKGs.
-Most also have something like "ECG Workout: Exercises in Arrhythmia Interpretation" by Jane Huff, RN (~$60) which is an entire 400 page book of practice ECG tracings.
+Educational institutions deal with this by assigning adjunct textbooks with additional instruction or practice rhythm strips.
+Almost everyone working in clinical medicine has a copy of "Rapid Interpretation of EKGs" by Dale Dubin, MD (~$40) or another book that offers more in-depth explanations of reading EKGs.
+Most also have something like "ECG Workout: Exercises in Arrhythmia Interpretation" by Jane Huff, RN (~$60), which is an entire 400-page book of practice ECG tracings.

-Books published specifically for practice tend to have excellent quality but still have the limitations of size.
-The breadth of variation in cardiac rhythms mean even in a 400 page book only a handful of examples of each rhythm and variation can be presented.
-Displaying an extended rhythm can take several pages as time is represented by length on EKG tracings.
+Books published specifically for practice tend to have excellent quality, but still have the limitations of size.
+The breadth of variation in cardiac rhythms means that even in a 400-page book, only a handful of examples of each rhythm and its variations can be presented.
+Displaying an extended rhythm can take several pages since time is represented by length on EKG tracings.

 Inner page of Rapid Interpretation of EKG's showing quality of ECG reproductions.